uncenter/uncenter.dev/src/posts/npm-install-everything.md

 ---
 title: The package that broke npm (accidentally)
-description: How we made a package that depends on every single npm package... and completey broke npm in the process.
+description: How we made a package that depends on every single npm package... and completely broke npm in the process.
 tags: ['npm']
 date: 2024-01-03
 edited: 2024-05-07